 - Software-based LLDP classification

-If a switch supports 802.3at PoE+ but does not support hardware-based 2-event classification, LLDP will need to be enabled.
+If a switch supports 802.3at PoE but does not support hardware-based 2-event classification, LLDP will need to be enabled.

 Use quality injectors that support hardware-based 2-event classification (like Phihong PH POE36U-1AT-R) or switches that support both PoE negotiation methods.

 Consult the respective switch/injector manufacturer for information on hardware-based 2-event classification and LLDP configuration as needed to resolve PoE negotiation issues.
 Commands required for enabiling LLDP on Extreme XOS can be found here.
+Commands required for enabiling 2-event classification on Cisco IOS can be found here.

 EEE - Energy-Efficient Ethernet (IEEE 802.3az)

 This standard is intended to reduce power consumption by a PoE endpoint device.
-However, many of the Tesira and Dante PoE devices require consistent power.
+However, many of the Tesira and Dante PoE devices require constant power.
 It is recommended that EEE be disabled accordingly for guaranteed power provision and device performance.